GlitchedPolygons/pwcrypt/README.md

 `pwcrypt d "EwAAAAQAAAAAAAQAAgAAAFYjNGlNEnNMn5VtyW5hvxnKhdk9i" "Decryption Password 123 !!!"`

+---

+#### stdin / stdout / pipes

+Since [v4.3.0](https://github.com/GlitchedPolygons/pwcrypt/releases/tag/4.3.0) it is now possible to make the pwcrypt CLI read the input from `stdin`.

+To do so, just pass `-` as the input parameter after the `e` or `d` argument.
+The `--file=/output/file/path/here` still works (and if it's not set, the output will be written to `stdout`).

+For example, to compress and encrypt a whole directory you could pipe the result of `tar` into `pwcrypt`.
+Such a command would look like this:

+`tar -czf - -C /my/directory/to/compress/and/encrypt . | pwcrypt e - "SuperSafeEncryptionPassword123" --file=result.tar.gz.pwcrypt --compression=0`

+The same thing can also be done using the `>` redirection (if you don't wanna type out the `--file=` argument).

+`tar -czf - -C /my/directory/to/compress/and/encrypt . | pwcrypt e - "SuperSafeEncryptionPassword123" --compression=0 > result.tar.gz.pwcrypt`

+To decrypt the above example encrypted archive one would use the following command:

+`cat result.tar.gz.pwcrypt | pwcrypt d - "SuperSafeEncryptionPassword123" | tar -xzf -`

 ### Files instead of strings

 The pwcrypt CLI supports encrypting/decrypting files instead of strings too: <p>